FridaWikell/kalmar-stadsmission/README.md

 ### Validation of Code

-All HTML pages are validated without errors in the W3 Markup Validation Service (<https://validator.w3.org/>) The CSS page are validated without errors in the W3 CSS Validation Service (<https://jigsaw.w3.org/css-validator/>).
+All HTML pages are validated without errors in the [W3 Markup Validation Service](https://validator.w3.org/) The CSS page are validated without errors in the [W3 CSS Validation Service](https://jigsaw.w3.org/css-validator/).
 One warning appeared; "Imported style sheets are not checked in direct input and file upload modes" which can be ignored since it dowsn't affect the written CSS code.

 INSERT SCREENSHOTS!!!